-5 Alternative energy sources
+Alternative energy sources

-Does government policy or legislation encourage power generation based on alternative energy sources such as renewable energies or combined heat and power?
+5 Does government policy or legislation encourage power generation based on alternative energy sources such as renewable energies or combined heat and power?

-Following the enactment and transposition of several European Union directives on renewable energy, Portugal has been committed to the promotion of renewable energy through economic incentives attributed to renewable energy generation and the setting of mandatory national targets for the overall share of energy and for the share of energy from renewable sources in transportation.
+Following the enactment and transposition of several EU directives on renewable energy, Portugal has been committed to the promotion of renewable energy through economic incentives attributed to renewable energy generation and the setting of mandatory national targets for the overall share of energy and for the share of energy from renewable sources in transportation.

 Economic incentives to renewable energy generation were established through feed-in tariffs from which renewable generation plants were able to benefit, as per the provisions of Schedule II of Decree-Law No. 189/88 of 27 May (as amended).
 This statute set out a specific formula for calculating the tariffs to be paid to generators, for the electricity generated by power plants using renewable energy (excluding large hydropower plants), that initiated their licensing procedure prior to the entering into force of Decree-Law No. 215-B/2012 of 8 October.
-Co-generation (combined generation of heat and electricity) also benefits from a favourable remuneration regime although through other statutory provisions.
+Co-generation (combined generation of heat and electricity) also benefits from a favourable remuneration regime through other statutory provisions.

 Renewable energy generators benefiting from feed-in tariffs also enjoy priority over conventional generators in dispatching their energy to the grid and the guarantee that electricity generated is purchased by an offtaker at the feed-in tariff rate.

 Notwithstanding these feed-in tariffs still being in force for currently operating renewable energy plants:

-- feed-in tariff periods were curbed for small hydro and wind power generators pursuant to Decree-Law No. 35/2013 of 28 February (although wind generators and the government were able to negotiate a 'net present value-neutral' payment to SEN to partially offset the effects of such reduction to the feed-in tariff period); and - there is currently no applicable feed-in tariff for renewable generation plants with generation licence granted after 9 April 2013 (as the relevant legislation has not yet been enacted), with the exception of renewable co-generation and small scale generation.
+- feed-in tariff periods were curbed for small hydro and wind power generators pursuant to Decree-Law No. 35/2013 of 28 February (although wind generators and the government were able to negotiate a 'net present value-neutral' payment to SEN to partially offset the effects of such reduction to the feed-in tariff period): - there is currently no applicable feed-in tariff for renewable generation plants with generation licence granted after 9 April 2013 (as the relevant legislation has not yet been enacted), with the exception of renewable cogeneration and small scale generation; and - the Portuguese government has launched a competitive bid procedure to grant grid capacity to solar energy projects against either a payment of a contribution to the National Electric System or a discount over a reference tariff determined by the government both remuneration schemes (ie, the payment of the contribution and the feed-in tariff resulting from such discount) shall apply during a period of 15 years.

-Regarding, on the other hand, renewable energy targets, Decree-Law No. 141/2010 of 31 December, as amended by Decree-Law no. 68-A/2015, of 30 April (transposing Directive 2012/27/UE into national law) established national targets for renewable energy in gross final consumption of energy and for the share of energy from renewable sources in transportation.
+Regarding, on the other hand, renewable energy targets, Decree-Law No. 141/2010 of 31 December, as amended by Decree-Law No. 68-A/2015, of 30 April (transposing Directive 2012/27/UE into national law) established national targets for renewable energy in gross final consumption of energy and for the share of energy from renewable sources in transportation.

-6 Climate change
+Climate change